 Getting to the Batad rice terraces from Manila

-The slight hitch is that tickets can’t be booked online (unless you pay Western Union) or by phone as preference is given to walk in customers.
+The slight hitch is that tickets can’t be booked online (unless you pay Western Union) or by phone as preference is given to walk-in customers.
 This leaves you with two options – turn up an hour or so before your bus and cross your fingers there will be a ticket (with only two direct buses a day, they are very popular with tourists and locals – the website recommends you buy at 6 p.m.).
-Otherwise you could go to the bus station and buy your ticket in person the day before.
-The downside to this is that the bus terminal is around an hour from the city in traffic and costs around 170 pesos by taxi each way (take a white cab and insist on the meter as a fixed fare will never be in your favour).
+Otherwise, you could go to the bus station and buy your ticket in person the day before.
+The downside to this is that the bus terminal is around an hour from the city in traffic and costs around 170 pesos by taxi each way (taking a white cab and insisting on the meter as a fixed fare will never be in your favour).

-When you arrive in Banaue, it is a good idea to book your seat back to Manila if you intend to make the return trip via the same route.
+When you arrive in Banaue, it is a good idea to book your seat back if you intend to make the return trip via the same route.